Here are some common questions asked before deciding to quit smoking.

 I always seem to get depressed when I quit smoking.
 Is there something to help me so I can quit?

+People who quit smoking will tell you that giving up cigarettes can be very difficult.
+It can feel like a loss because people often associate smoking with pleasure.
 If you've been depressed when you've tried to quit before, you may benefit from a non-nicotine prescription medicine such as bupropion hydrochloride or varenicline.
 It's harder to kick the smoking habit when you're depressed.

+During the quitting process, people often slip and have a cigarette.
+It's important not to feel like you failed at quitting; just give it another chance.
 If you need more support, look for quit-smoking programs through hospitals, the American Cancer Society*, American Heart Association or American Lung Association*.
 Some states have hotlines with trained staff to help you with quitting.
 Some people benefit from group support like Smokers Anonymous*.
 Check the yellow pages of your phone book, search the Internet or ask your nurses and doctors for help finding a program or support group.